Chattakkari (1974 film): Summary

 Mr. Warrier then helps Julie's family in packing up and invites them to his home for a small farewell.
 Here he introduces his wife and also his daughter Usha.
 Usha comes out with a small baby in her arms, and Julie recognizes it as her kid.
-Mr. Warrier then says that he and his family has no hesitations in accepting Julie as their daughter-in-law and encourages the rest of the Morris family to stay back in India.
+Mr. Warrier then says that he and his family have no hesitations in accepting Julie as their daughter-in-law and encourages the rest of the Morris family to stay back in India.